 Self-isolate when you have been diagnosed with COVID-19 or when local public health authorities have identified you as a close contact of someone diagnosed with COVID 19.
 Self-isolation means limiting contact with others.

-We are committed to helping our employees reduce their exposure to public spaces.
-In this context of decreased parliamentary activity, and considering the limited number of employees working per day, all employees who must report to work but who do not have a designated PPS parking pass are strongly encouraged to contact their managers/supervisors for information on how to access parking.
+Considering the limited number of employees working per day, all employees who must report to work but who do not have a designated PPS parking pass are strongly encouraged to contact their managers/supervisors for information on how to access parking.

-As part of proactive measures against the ongoing COVID-19 outbreak, both the Senate and the House of Commons gym facilities will be closed until further notice.
+Both the Senate and the House of Commons gym facilities will be closed until further notice.

 Report an emergency or suspicious behaviour to 613-992-7000 or 911